Practical Ways To Proactively Prepare Your Business for a Natural Disaster

 Possibly the most important step that you can take to prepare your business for a natural disaster is to thoroughly review your insurance policies to ensure that you have the coverage that you need—and perhaps more importantly, the coverage that you believe you have.

-Because many insurance providers won’t provide new insurance coverage or make changes to existing coverage after a hurricane has formed, it’s essential to assess your needs and coverages ahead of time.
+Because many insurance providers won’t provide new insurance coverage or make changes to existing coverage after a disaster is imminent (like after a hurricane has formed), it’s essential to assess your needs and coverages ahead of time.

-Review your coverage limits, including provisions for business interruptions, and determine if the coverage meets your possible needs (i.e., how much time post-disaster does the business interruption policy cover?).
+Review your coverage limits, including provisions for business interruptions, and determine if the coverage meets your possible needs (i.e., how much time post-disaster the business interruption policy covers).

 Helpful things to consider are coverages for stand-alone and exterior structures and if you have or need wind and/or flood coverage.